Past Public Program

 The Outskirts: Art and the Provincialist Mindset

-A “Case in Point” series event by Artis, taking place in conjunction with Artis’ 21st Curatorial Seminar in Israel
+A “Case in Point” series event by Artis, which took place in conjunction with Artis’ 21st Curatorial Seminar in Israel.

 In 1974, Artforum published Terry Smith’s seminal article, “The Provincialism Problem,” which outlined how artists outside New York City might wrongly perceive themselves and their work as subservient, or secondary, to what takes places in what was considered the art world’s center.
 Smith called for a radical reimagining of this inequity, but almost half a century since then, while today’s art world might have several centers rather than just one, the dichotomy of center and periphery remains largely problematic.

-Inspired by Smith’s article and the discussions it has spurred, Artis presents a panel discussion in the “Case in Point” series focusing on art and art writing practices and how they relate to the center-periphery divide.
-Three international curators, Beth Citron, Fionn Meade, and Leah Triplett Harrington, will share research and curatorial projects that will be followed by a roundtable discussion moderated by Amy Zion and Chen Tamir.
+Inspired by Smith’s article and the discussions it has spurred, Artis presented a panel discussion in the “Case in Point” series focusing on art and art writing practices and how they relate to the center-periphery divide.
+Three international curators, Beth Citron, Fionn Meade, and Leah Triplett Harrington, shared research and curatorial projects followed by a roundtable discussion moderated by Amy Zion and Chen Tamir.

-Beth Citron will discuss the modern and contemporary art programming of the Rubin Museum is in New York that focuses on the art and culture of the Himalayas and neighboring regions, including India.
-She will focus specifically on an exhibition of newly-commissioned work by Brooklyn-based artist Chitra Ganesh as well as the series of exhibitions about Modernist Art from India (2011-2013).
+Beth Citron discussed the modern and contemporary art programming of the Rubin Museum in New York that focuses on the art and culture of the Himalayas and neighboring regions, including India.
+She focused specifically on an exhibition of newly-commissioned work by Brooklyn-based artist Chitra Ganesh as well as the series of exhibitions about Modernist Art from India (2011-2013).

-Fionn Meade will discuss his upcoming exhibition, “Becoming American,” an international group show sited on the grounds of the American and English camps on San Juan Island, WA, and satellite venues in Seattle.
-Meade will also discuss his work with the Walker Art Center in Minneapolis, MN (USA).
+Fionn Meade discussed his upcoming exhibition, “Becoming American,” an international group show sited on the grounds of the American and English camps on San Juan Island, WA, and satellite venues in Seattle.
+Meade also discussed his work with the Walker Art Center in Minneapolis, MN (USA).

-The event will be held in English and will be moderated by New York based curator and writer Amy Zion and Chen Tamir, Artis’ Curatorial Associate and the Curator at the Center for Contemporary Art Tel Aviv.
+The event was held in English and was moderated by New York based curator and writer Amy Zion and Chen Tamir, Artis’ Curatorial Associate and the Curator at the Center for Contemporary Art Tel Aviv.